cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 - Returns a `LineString` instance for a `CircularString`or `CompoundCurve`instance.
 - Returns a `Polygon`instance for a `CurvePolygon`instance.
-- Returns a copy of the geometry instance if that instance is not a `CircularString`, `CompoundCurve`, or `CurvePolygon`instance.
+- Returns a copy of the geometry instance if that instance isn't a `CircularString`, `CompoundCurve`, or `CurvePolygon`instance.

 Any z-coordinate values present in the calling geometry instance are ignored.